-PASS counsellors work in partnership with learners, parents, staff and the broader community to optimise student learning.
-They achieve this through the provision of additional support and targeted strategies, promoting student health, wellbeing, safety and development.
-PASS counsellors have a variety of roles they perform as part of their day-to-day duties.
+The Coordinator Student Well Being Outcome works in partnership with learners, parents, staff and the broader community to optimise student learning.
+This is achieved through the provision of additional support and targeted strategies, promoting student health, wellbeing, safety and development.
+The Counsellor has a variety of roles they